HardisonCo/.github/international/liechtenstein/li-health/hms-esr/index.md

 ## Integration Points

-This document outlines how HMS-ESR is integrated with li_Health systems in Liechtenstein.
+This document outlines how HMS-ESR is integrated with li-health systems in Liechtenstein.